Data Encryption Q&A with Thales eSecurity

 More probable is the risk that the cloud vendor be compelled to provide access under court order described in Domain 3: Legal Issues, Contracts and Electronic Discovery of CSA Security Guidance for Critical Areas of Focus in Cloud Computing v4.0.
 Your Risk Management (Domain 2) and Information Governance (Domain 5) plans will need to account for these risks.

-For extreme cases where you must minimize or exclude all access to your data by the cloud provider or hostile external parties, combinations of cloud services, bring your own encryption, and data management controls such as tokenisation with data masking as a form of data redaction, can provide full segregation and protection.
+For extreme cases where you must minimise or exclude all access to your data by the cloud provider or hostile external parties, combinations of cloud services, bring your own encryption, and data management controls such as tokenisation with data masking as a form of data redaction, can provide full segregation and protection.

 Yes, you can.